pratikkumar399/crisptechy/docs/dsaconcepts/Trees/binarytree.md

             while(!q.empty){
                 Node *currentNode =q.front();
                 q.pop();

-                if(currentNode->left == NULL){
+                // if the left child is empty then insert the node there if(currentNode->left == NULL){
                     currentNode->left = new Node(val);
                     return;
                 }
-                else if(currentNode->right == NULL){
+                // if the right child is empty then insert the node there else if(currentNode->right == NULL){
                     currentNode->right = new Node(val);
                     return;
                 }
-                else{
+                // if both the children are not empty then push them in the queue else{
                     q.push(currentNode->left);
                     q.push(currentNode->right);